CollegiumAcademicum/collegiumacademicum.de/content/pages/events/westsahara/index.en.md

 <div style="text-align: justify">
     <br>
-    With this conference, we want to open up a space for learning, encounter, and action in order to draw attention to the occupation of Western Sahara, the Sahrawi resistance, and the struggle for independence and self-determination, and to open spaces for discussions.
-We want to learn with and from each other and together create a place where people from different contexts, the Sahrawi community and diaspora, activists, academics, and institutional actors can network.
-We want to develop common perspectives and think collectively about what we can do here and now to build and strengthen solidarity networks.
-We want to raise our voices—for human rights, self-determination, and a life in freedom—without occupation and exploitation, for a life in dignity, and for a liberated, independent Western Sahara.
+    With this conference, we wanted to open up a space for learning, encounter, and action in order to draw attention to the occupation of Western Sahara, the Sahrawi resistance, and the struggle for independence and self-determination, and to open spaces for discussions.
+To learn with and from each other, we created a place where people from different contexts, the Sahrawi community and diaspora, activists, academics, and institutional actors can network.
+We developed common perspectives and collectively thought about what we can do here and now to build and strengthen solidarity networks.
+We raised our voices—for human rights, self-determination, and a life in freedom—without occupation and exploitation, for a life in dignity, and for a liberated, independent Western Sahara.
 </div>

 <h2>Conference content and formats</h2>

 <div style="text-align: justify">
-The conference invites participants to engage with the history and present situation of the Sahrawi people—their struggles, hopes, and voices.
-Over three days, a space for listening, exchange, and solidarity will be created, in which knowledge, culture, and lived experience will enter into dialogue with one another.
-The program ranges from the historical roots of the conflict over Western Sahara to current political, social, and human issues: How do people live in the camps?
+The conference invited participants to engage with the history and present situation of the Sahrawi people—their struggles, hopes, and voices.
+Over three days, a space for listening, exchange, and solidarity was created, in which knowledge, culture, and lived experience entered into dialogue with one another.
+The program ranged from the historical roots of the conflict over Western Sahara to current political, social, and human issues: How do people live in the camps?
 What forms of resistance and self-determination arise under occupation?
 What responsibility does Europe bear—politically, economically, morally?
 And what avenues are opening up for joint action?

-There will be various formats and approaches:
+There were various formats and approaches:

-- Panels, readings, and discussions open up perspectives from activists, lawyers, artists, and journalists—from the camps, the occupied territories, and the diaspora.
+- Panels, readings, and discussions opened up perspectives from activists, lawyers, artists, and journalists—from the camps, the occupied territories, and the diaspora.
-- Workshops create space for personal engagement and concrete solidarity.
+- Workshops created space for personal engagement and concrete solidarity.
-- Evening cultural program: Film and music bring voices and stories to life in a different way—touching, impressive, and connecting.
+- Evening cultural program: Film and music brought voices and stories to life in a different way—touching, impressive, and connecting.
-- Shared meals and open discussions invite participants to form relationships and continue the exchange.
+- Shared meals and open discussions invited participants to form relationships and continue the exchange.
-- The joint conclusion with a rally, music, and speeches sends a message of visibility, solidarity, and hope.
+- The joint conclusion with a rally, music, and speeches sent a message of visibility, solidarity, and hope.

-With the various formats, we want to create a lively, open conference that not only informs but also moves – and shows that solidarity across borders is possible.
+With the various formats, we wanted to create a lively, open conference that not only informs but also moves – and shows that solidarity across borders is possible.
 <br>
 <br>
 </div>

 <h2>Program</h2>

+We recorded the main parts of the program, which took part in the auditorium of the Collegium Academicum.
+You can find the videos embedded below.
+The full playlist is also <a href="https://www.youtube.com/watch?v=jia1zDQ3Pzs&list=PL377pBZLh2sBaaXBPrTHJpND6xQmwPAf1">on our YouTube Channel</a>.

 <div class="box">
 Friday, 16 January